 - Go to the iHawk system at https://ihawk.uiowa.edu and select "Administrative Services for University Departments."
 Login using your HawkID and password.

-- Request department access.
+- If this is your first time logging in to iHawk, request department access.
 ISSS tries to review requests for access on a daily basis.
 If you need immediate access, please call ISSS at 319-335-0335.
 If you already have department access, you may skip this step

 - Review the menu located along the left side of the screen.
 In "Departmental Services," submit an "Add New Person" e-form request.
 You will need the scholar applicant's Name, Date of Birth, Gender, and E-mail Address to complete this step.
 Please select "University of Iowa" as your campus.
 If the scholar is new to the University of Iowa, please answer "no" when asked if the applicant has a university ID or network ID.
 The system will immediately generate a temporary ID upon submission that you will use to begin the application process.